Find Grad Schools

 259 Yearly Graduations

 The 6th most popular school in the country for homeland security, law enforcement & firefighting majors who are seeking their master's degree is University of New Haven.
 Roughly 6,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $44,100 per year, while in-state graduate students, on average, pay $18,990 per year.
+The average in-state tuition for full-time undergraduates is $42,610 per year, while in-state graduate students, on average, pay $18,360 per year.
 During the most recent year for which we have data, 259 people received their master's degree in homeland security, law enforcement & firefighting from University of New Haven.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 58% were women.
-University of New Haven homeland security, law enforcement & firefighting graduates who receive their master's degree go on to jobs earning a median salary of $55,010.
+About 64% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #7